josiah-rabe/the-everly-variations/Chapters/Chapter 2 DRAFT.md

 - 20 feet of tightly coiled Paracord,
 - And finally, a canvas tote bag, folded flat.

-She slipped on a pair of black running shoes, (put on) !!BETTER WORD HERE!! her sturdy olive-green utility jacket, and hoisted the bag onto her shoulder.
-Stepping over to her dresser, she closed the looted drawers and picked up her necklace– a little owl charm on a thin, silver chain.
+She slipped on a pair of black running shoes, shrugged on her sturdy olive-green utility jacket, and hoisted the bag onto her shoulder.
+Stepping over to her dresser, she closed the looted drawers and picked up her necklace– an elegant little owl charm on a thin, silver chain.
 It was the only piece of jewelry she owned, and the only thing from her mother that wasn't a Bitcoin wallet or secondhand.
-She put it on, the (latch?) clicking into place behind her neck like armor.
+She put it on, the clasp clicking into place behind her neck like armor.

 Then it began.
 She walked quietly over to the door and cracked it.